ccano2011/wedding-app/README.md

 <!-- > Use this section to document ideas you've had that would be fun (or necessary) for your Post-MVP.
 This will be helpful when you return to your project after graduation! -->
 <!-- - Build out logic that will prevent duplicate RSVPs -->
+- Refactor the application using Styled-Components to improve code legibility & maintainance
 - Use CSS framework to incorporate animations
 - Add a rotating photo gallery for "Our Story" component
 <!-- - Implement Full CRUD to the RSVP component -->